rakshapadiyar/SafeBlur/README.md

 Efficiency: Automates the tedious process of content moderation.
 Safety: Protects users by filtering out inappropriate content.
 Scalability: Built on Google Cloud, the system can handle large volumes of images.

+### Conclusion
+SafeBlur is a robust and scalable solution that harnesses the power of Google Cloud Platform to create a safer online environment.
+By effectively detecting and blurring inappropriate content, SafeBlur helps protect users, especially children, from harmful material.

+This innovative solution can be seamlessly integrated into various applications and platforms, empowering developers and content creators to maintain a clean and user-friendly experience for their audiences.
+SafeBlur's contribution to a safer digital landscape is a significant step towards fostering a more positive and inclusive online community.